 Rules of cooperation of small societies are easily destabilised by market relations.
 Time horizon is a key issue regarding efficiency.
 The long-term contracts created by common norms and repeated exchange, traditional social protection (under its various forms, insurance, land tenure) erode with exposure to larger markets ('globalisation') (Platteau 2004) and migration, which implies short-term time horizons, less repeated interactions, and lower probability of punishment.
 Opportunistic behaviour therefore yields greater payoffs.
-As for migration, this may be compounded by the local political economy that incites individuals to find income opportunities abroad.
 Institutions may persist, e.g., when the 'possession' of several memberships and the possibility to pool risk offer greater payoffs than escape and free riding, for example security in situations of poverty and uncertainty.
 Cooperative norms are also destabilised by change in technology, for example agricultural technology.
-The latter may lead to higher productivity, but implies investment in working capital and access to credit, which create thresholds and traps at the household level, with the richer acceding to credit, investment and higher productivity and higher returns.
+The latter may lead to higher productivity, but implies investment in working capital and access to credit, which create thresholds and traps at the household level, with the richer acceding to credit, investment and higher productivity and higher returns26.
 The poor are caught in a poverty trap that is often compounded by indebtedness (as the lack of access to credit markets obligates recourse to distorted interests rates offered by landlords or moneylenders).